JoaoHigino/Portuguese_Desserts/README.md

 * Space in the token provided.
 Caused CSS not to display on the front end as expected.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_8.png)
 * Missing closing span.
 Caused HTML to fail validator rules.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_9.png)
 * Search Button was missing on smaller devices so I added a media query and reduced the size of the element on smaller devices.
 Please see screen shots [Before](https://github.com/sherryrich/heard-it/blob/main/docs/search_box_before.PNG) and [After](https://github.com/sherryrich/heard-it/blob/main/docs/search_box_after.PNG).
-* I was aware of various pylint and flak8 notifications however none of them are having any functionality implications and were as a result of the template followed from the code institute Django blog project Walkthrough.

 ## Tools & Technologies Used

-In this section, you should explain the various tools and technologies used to develop the project.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.